 A classic liberal

 “Believe it or not.
 I’m a classic liberal,” added Finchem.
 “But I’m called the most conservative man in Arizona, which doesn’t make sense to me.
 Many people think when I’m talking about a leftist, I’m talking about all Democrats.
-Ten percent, maybe 12 percent of the Democrat Party is about the left.
+Ten percent, maybe 12 percent of the Democrat Party is left.
 The rest are liberals.
 A classic liberal wants to take care of people.
-But at the same time, they want to be left alone to live their lives the way they think they should be able to live in lives.”
+But at the same time, they want to be left alone to live their lives the way they think they should be able to live.”

 Share your thoughts on this story and other news stories on Christian News Journal’s Facebook page here.